 Developing Personal and Professional Competence

 Enables students to identify, understand, develop and articulate their key personal abilities in the context of their future career aspirations.
-Students will be given the opportunity to undertake an internship, volunteer, study abroad or take part in desk based consultancy.
+Students will be given the opportunity to undertake an internship, volunteer, study abroad or take part in desk-based consultancy.
 Students will be invited to apply the concepts of personal and professional development to what they are experiencing outside the classroom in order to be better prepared for their personal and professional life.

-The final element of the programme is the dissertation, which provides students with the opportunity to create a business plan for their fashion related business or a consultancy project for industry.
+The final element of the programme is the dissertation, which provides students with the opportunity to create a business plan for their fashion related business or a consultancy project for the industry.